Improved Convergence Factor of Windowed Anderson Acceleration for Symmetric Fixed-Point Iterations: Main Results

+Although the expression for $w_0$ in \eqref{eq:w0} is complicated, we note an equivalent geometric interpretation of $w_0$ will be presented in Lemma~\ref{lemma:w0} and visualized in Figure~\ref{fig:visualization_proof2}.
+Additionally, the following proposition shows that in the special case where $W$ is a scalar matrix, i.e., $W= \|W\|I$, $w_0$ has a simple, explicit description which depends on $\|W\|$. }

-Theorem~\ref{thm:main1} implies that the $r$-linear convergence factor of AA(m) is at most $\|\bW\|$, which is the r-linear convergence factor of the fixed-point iteration.
-The theorem also implies provided $\lambda_{\max}(\bW)\neq -\lambda_{\min}(\bW)$ the convergence factor is strictly smaller.
-We extend this result below by showing that if $m\geq 2$ the convergence factor of AA(m) is always better than that of the fixed-point method. \begin{proposition} [Improved $r$-linear convergence factor] If either $m\geq 2$ or $\lambda_{\max}(\bW)\neq -\lambda_{\min}(\bW)$, then the r-linear convergence factor of AA(m) is strictly smaller than $\|\bW\|$ which is the r-linear convergence factor of the fixed-point iteration.
-If on the other hand $m =1 $ and $\lambda_{\max}(\bW)=-\lambda_{\min}(\bW)$, then the convergence factor of AA(m) may be $\|\bW\|$. \end{proposition}
+{ \begin{proposition}[Explicit expression of $w_0$ for a special case] If $W$ is a scalar matrix with $\|W\|<1$, then $w_0$ defined in \eqref{eq:w0} can be concisely expressed as $w_0=\|W\|/\sqrt{2-\|W\|}$. \end{proposition} } We extend {Theorem~\ref{thm:main1}} by showing if $m\geq 2$, the convergence factor of AA(m) is always strictly better than the { convergence factor} of the fixed-point method. \begin{proposition} [Improved $r$-linear convergence factor] Assume $W \in \Symn$ {with $\|W\|<1$}.
+If either $m\geq 2$ or $\lambda_{\max}(W)\neq -\lambda_{\min}(W)$, then the r-linear convergence factor of AA(m) is strictly smaller than $\|W\|$, which is the r-linear convergence factor of the fixed-point iteration.
+If on the other hand $m =1 $ and $\lambda_{\max}(W)=-\lambda_{\min}(W)$, then the convergence factor of AA(m) may be $\|W\|$ for {certain matrices $W$ and specific initial estimates $x^{(0)}$}. \end{proposition}